 Chinese Sunflower Meanings

 In China, sunflowers symbolize longevity and vitality.
-The Chinese also view sunflowers as good luck symbols for health and finances.
+The Chinese also view sunflowers as good luck symbols for health and prosperity.

 Sunflower Tattoo Meaning